Are you looking for ways on how to ventilate a basement?

 - Installing an exhaust fan with a ventilation pipe.
 The exhaust fan will suck out the basement air and pump it to the outside through the ventilation pipe.

 - Placing a window air conditioner inside a window or attaching the exhaust hose from a portable air conditioner to the window so indoor air is pumped outside.
 An air conditioner will also provide cooling comfort while ventilating the air in your basement.
+Check out our best window air conditioner brands guide and portable air conditioner reviews page for good recommendations.

 Mechanical ventilation offers more flexibility than natural ventilation since the latter requires a blowing breeze to get the most air movement.